RedisTimeSeries/RedisTimeSeries/docs/commands/ts.alter.md

 <details open><summary><code>CHUNK_SIZE size</code></summary>

-is memory size, in bytes, allocated for each data chunk.
+The initial allocation size, in bytes, for the data part of each new chunk.
+Actual chunks may consume more memory.
 See `CHUNK_SIZE` in `TS.CREATE`.
+Changing this value does not affect existing chunks.
 </details>

 <details open><summary><code>DUPLICATE_POLICY policy</code></summary>